 To do this, first run the program ./configure in the source directory.
 This should automatically configure Samba for your operating system.
-If you have unusual needs then you may wish to run first to see what special options you can enable.
-Then executing will create the binaries.
-Once it's successfully compiled you can use
+If you have unusual needs then you may wish to run root# make revert if you find this version a disaster!